weatherlink/v2-api/_pages/data-permissions.md

 * The type of weather station.
 Is it WeatherLink Live or EnviroMonitor?
 * The type of weather observation data being requested.
 Are you requesting current conditions or historic data?
 * Your relationship with the weather station.
 Does the station belong to your WeatherLink account or was it shared with you?
-* What subscription level is your association with the weather station, do you have Basic, Pro or Pro+ access?
+* What subscription level is your association with the weather station?
+Is it Basic, Pro or Pro+ access?

 The following tables illustrate the combinations of these factors and how they translate to what data can be accessed via the WeatherLink v2 API.